orest-d/quals/doc/quantile_regression.md

 C_{k} =  \sum_{s} X_{sk}y_s(3cy_s-2)
 $$
 Solving this equation analytically might be complicated, but numerically it should be possible.
-Numerical solution would be advanageous when the number of samples $s$ is much larger than the number of parameters $p$, since it only requires to iterate over samples once to create the tensors $A_{ijk}$, $B_{ik}$ and $C_{k}$.
+Numerical solution would be advantageous when the number of samples $s$ is much larger than the number of parameters $p$, since it only requires to iterate over samples once to create the tensors $A_{ijk}$, $B_{ik}$ and $C_{k}$.